c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 Introduction
 ------------

 GenPipes Tumor Pair workflow consumes BAM files.
-Though it inherits the BAM processing protocol from DNA-seq implementation to retain the benchmarking optimizations but differs in alignment refinement and mutation identification.
-It achieves this by maximizing the information utilizing both tumor and normal samples together.
+It inherits the BAM processing protocol from DNA-seq implementation, for retaining the benchmarking optimizations, but differs in alignment refinement and mutation identification.
+It achieves this by maximizing the information, utilizing both tumor and normal samples together.

 The pipeline is based on an ensemble approach, which was optimized using both the `DREAM3 challenge`_ and the CEPH mixture datasets to select the best combination of callers for both SNV and structural variation detection.
 For SNVs, multiple callers such as 'GATK MuTect2`_, `VarScan 2`_, `BCFTools`_, `VarDict`_ were combined to achieve a sensitivity of 97.5%, precision of 98.8%, and F1 score of 98.1% for variants found in ≥2 callers.

-Similarly, SVs were identified using multiple callers such as `DELLY`_, `LUMPY`_, `WHAM`_, `CNVKit`_, and `SvABA`_ combined using `MetaSV`_ to achieve a sensitivity of 84.6%, precision of 92.4%, and F1 score of 88.3% for duplication variants found in the DREAM3 dataset (for more details, refer to Supplementary Material).
+Similarly, SVs were identified using multiple callers such as `DELLY`_, `LUMPY`_, `WHAM`_, `CNVKit`_, and `SvABA`_ combined using `MetaSV`_ to achieve a sensitivity of 84.6%, precision of 92.4%, and F1 score of 88.3% for duplication variants found in the DREAM3 dataset.
 The pipeline also integrates specific cancer tools to estimate tumor purity and tumor ploidy of sample pair normal−tumor.

-Additional annotations are incorporated to the SNV calls using `dbNSFP`_ and/or Gemini [21], and QC metrics are collected at various stages and visualized using MulitQC [22].
+Additional annotations are incorporated to the SNV calls using `dbNSFP`_ and/or `Gemini`_, and QC metrics are collected at various stages and visualized using `MultiQC`_.

 GenPipes Tumor Pair pipeline has three protocol options: sv, ensemble, or fastpass.
 For details refer to `Pipeline Schema`_ section below.